 Nearest Airport: Chiang Mai (CNX) – we recommend you stay in Chiang Mai city the night before your visit.
 Please note that we cannot collect you from Chiang Mai Airport – only from your Chiang Mai city hotel or guesthouse.

-This project started in March 2015 and provides a home to four lucky elephants along with several other rescued animal species.
-The sanctuary is located in Baan Lao, where Lek, founder of Save Elephant Foundation, spent her childhood.
+This project opened to visitors in March 2015 and provides a home to four lucky elephants along with several other rescued animal species.
+The sanctuary is located in Baan Lao, where Lek Chailert, founder of Save Elephant Foundation, spent her childhood.
 It is managed by Preecha Chailert, who has worked in tourism for over 30 years and First, who can be found most days at the project caring for the elephants and guests who find themselves in this magical place.
 Sugarcane, bananas, and pumpkins are grown on site and additional food is bought from local farmers.
 The project also receives banana deliveries from Asian Elephant Projects.
 A natural water source from a rock face and cave provides fresh water, which is also made available to locals for crop irrigation.
 The sanctuary is home to four female elephants rescued from elephant riding in Kanchanaburi: Nong Pop (27), Mae Pond (37), Kham Paeng (47), and Kha Ting Daeng who was rescued in late 2017.
 Mae Pond and Kham Paeng are inseparable friends, and Nong Pop has a particular fondness for people.
-Kha Ting Daeng’s trunk and leg were badly injured while in Kanchanaburi and she is currently being rehabilitated.
+Kha Ting Daeng has now befriended the other elephants and they all enjoy spending time on the mountain top, grazing on the tall grass and interacting as a herd.